-The US Navy’s Board of Inspection and Survey testedthe new ship’s systems as it cruised the Gulf of Mexico for three days.
+The US Navy’s Board of Inspection and Survey tested the new America-class amphibious assault ship’s ystems as it cruised the Gulf of Mexico for three days.
 It returned to the Ingalls Shipbuilding shipyard upon completion and now awaits deployment.

 The ship passed testing by Ingalls Shipbuilding in July, amidst reports of its commissioning ceremony being pushed back due to technical difficulties.
 With only one month left in the season, it remains unclear whether the commissioning ceremony will take place later this year or in early 2020.